 5 tablespoons half & half*

 In a cast iron skillet, on low heat melt butter.
 Then stir in semi-sweet morsels until melted, stirring constantly.
 Turn off heat.
-Gradually whisk in confectioners sugar and vanilla until well blended.
+Gradually whisk in confectioners sugar, half & half, and vanilla until well blended.

 Store in a glass jar (I used a 1 pint wide mouth jar)with lid for up to 2 weeks in refrigerator.
 Before serving microwave glass jar with icing for 30 seconds, stir, then 30 additional seconds.